PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 ### Redefine print

 Another way to use this print capability is to redefine the `print` statement itself.
-This will allow you to leave your code entirely as is.
-By adding this line of code your entire program will output all printed information to a multiline element.
+This will allow you to leave your code entirely as it is.
+By adding this line of code, your entire program will output all printed information to a multiline element.

 ```python
 print = lambda *args, **kwargs: window['-MULTILINE KEY-'].print(*args, **kwargs)